 Students looking to register for distance education courses are required to contact the KIN Advising Office and request to have distance ed. credits opened.
 You can give us a call at 604.822.4512 or send us an e-mail at email@example.com - please be sure to include your full name and student number.
 A student must be in good academic standing when requesting distance ed. credits.
 We generally do not open distance ed. credits for new to program students in their first academic year in KIN.

 Credits that are specifically required for the student’s program, including all core KIN courses and 48 credits at the 300/400 level, must be taken with a percentage grade and cannot be taken with a Credit/D/Fail (Cr/D/F) standing.
-Students should make sure to check with the KIN Advising Office if unsure about whether or not a course can be taken as Cr/D/F towards their program, and thoroughly read through the policies on the UBC Academic Calendar.
+For advising purposes, Credit/D/Fail must be discussed in-personduring an appointment with KIN Advising before selecting this option for a course.
+Students should make sure to check with the KIN Advising Office in their appointment about whether or not a course can be taken as Cr/D/F towards their program, and thoroughly read through the policies on the UBC Academic Calendar.
 A course selected as Cr/D/F standing cannot be changed to percentage grading after the deadline provided on the course description page.